Trial Balance Preparation Step by Step (Format, Example & Free Template PDF)

 🤖 Automation Benefits:

-• 🔍 Automated validation checks
+🔍 Automated Validation

 📈 Before & After ERP Implementation:

-• Manual data entry: 4-6 hours monthly
+Manual data entry 4-6 hours monthly Real-time automated

-• Error investigation: 2-3 hours monthly
+Error investigation 2-3 hours monthly Built-in prevention

-• Report preparation: 1-2 hours monthly
+Report preparation 1-2 hours monthly One-click generation

-Mini Case Studies
+Mini Case Studies 📚

 🏪 Case Study 1: Bella's Bakery